Wondering what size speaker wire you need? You’re in the right place!

 Everyday use & what to know

 In most cases like average listening & typical power levels, it’s not really a problem in day-to-day use.
-However, if you’re going to drive speakers at higher power levels or want the absolute best for your money, you’ll need be sure to look for packaging that specifies wire is 100% pure copper.
+However, if you’re going to drive speakers at higher power levels or want the absolute best for your money, you’ll need to be sure to look for packaging that specifies the wire is 100% pure copper.

-When buying CCA speaker wire, to get the same quality as true copper wire move up one gauge in size.
-For example, to replace 18 gauge copper wire use a 16 gauge CCA wire.
+To get the same performance as true copper wire when buying CCA speaker wire, move up one gauge in size.
+For example, to replace 18 gauge copper wire, use a 16AWG or 14AWG CCA wire.

-Wondering how to wire up your home or car speakers and need examples?
-Check out my speaker wiring diagram article here for more info.
+- Check out my speaker wiring diagram article here for more info.

-For help installing a car amplifier & speaker, you’ll find some great information in my guide showing you how to wire a 4 channel amp to front and rear speakers here.
+- Learn how to wire a 4 channel amp to front and rear speakers here.